srcastillo/TALE-Writer/README.md

 # TALE Writer

-TALE Writer allows you to design TALE nucleases (TALENs) and FusX TALE Base Editors (FusXTBEs).
+TALE Writer allows you to design TALE nucleases (TALENs) and FusX TALE Base Editors (FusXTBEs) for C-to-T editing.
 TALENs can be designed against a specific target coordinate or against multiple targets within a given sequence.
 FusXTBEs can be designed against all 5'-TC-3' target sites within a given sequence or for premature termination codon (PTC) induction in a protein-coding gene.
 Subsequently, the repeat variable diresidues (RVDs) corresponding to the left and right sequences of the designed technologies can be determined for FusX-based assembly.

 For PTC induction with FusXTBEs, TALE Writer identifies the following sequence motifs: